bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 ## Data Model
 - [ ] Defined data models are consistent with the design
 - [ ] Naming conventions are adhered to
 - [ ] No collection types have been defined.
-Insteas, a relation should be defined
+Instead, a relation is defined
 - [ ] All types are localized
 - [ ] The **generate**, **autocreate**, and **extends** properties are being used correctly
 - [ ] The types on all attributes are consistent with the design and are correct